 The government of Togo is in the process of updating disaster management plan with the support of UNDP consultants.

-While several organizations are involved in disaster management, none of them use space-based information in their planning or implementation.
+While several organizations are involved in disaster management, none of them use in their planning or implementation.
 The main reasons include the lack of awareness amongst decision makers about the usage of space based information in disaster management, the lack of opportunities to access space based information, the lack of technical expertise to make use of such information, and the lack of financial resources.

 In Togo several government institutions have the capacity to use GIS including the Department of Cartography and Cadastre (DCC), the Ministry of Environment and Forest Resources, the Water Commission and the University of Lome;